skoppe/spasm/README.md

 mixin Spa!App;
 ```

-In the `@connect` annotation we split the part to the underlying Appender in `UnorderedList` and the path to the slot from the Item component.
+In the `@connect` annotation we split the part to the underlying DynamicArray in `UnorderedList` and the path to the slot from the Item component.
 Plus there is an extra argument signifying the index of the item in the array.

 This is works with a simple pointer range search in the array.
 It introduces no memory overhead or keying.